GhostArcZ/Per-App-Display-Brightness-For-Windows/README.md

 # Per-App-Display-Brightness-For-Windows
-This script changes display brightness from full brightness to default brightness based on the foreground app
+This script changes display brightness from full brightness to default brightness based on the foreground app Cancel changes

-This script is usefull if you're constantly change between games and other softwares
+This script is usefull if you're switching between games and other softwares

 Usage:
   Add your full brightness needed apps to the script and it just works.